robinrodricks/FluentListView/README.md

-Can I show groups on a virtual list?[¶](#can-i-show-groups-on-a-virtual-list "Permalink to this headline")
+Can I show groups on a virtual list?
 ---------------------------------------------------------------------------------------------------------------

 If it is on XP or earlier, no. If the program is running on Vista or later, yes – but you may have to do some work.